Can You Put Solar Panels on a Conservatory Roof?

 Can any conservatory ever take solar panels?

-In rare cases where the conservatory structure has been engineered for load, it might be possible, but it’s uncommon.
-Most conservatories aren’t built for that weight or fixing method.
+In rare cases where the conservatory structure has been engineered for load, it might be possible, but it is uncommon.
+Most conservatories are not built for that weight or fixing method, so a survey is essential before any work.

 Will panels work better on a flat conservatory roof than a glazed one?

-Even flat roofs aren’t ideal if they lack structural strength.
-Plus, flat orientation reduces generation compared to a pitched roof matched to sunlight angles.
+Not necessarily.
+Even flat roofs are unsuitable if they lack structural strength, and a flat orientation reduces generation compared with a pitched roof matched to sunlight angles.

 Do planning rules affect solar installations on conservatories?